Mahin05/product-analysis-website/README.md

 ## Live Server Link

-Open [https://laptop-shop-app.netlify.app/] (https://laptop-shop-app.netlify.app/) to view it in your browser.
+Open [Laptop-Shop-App] (https://laptop-shop-app.netlify.app/) to view it in your browser.

 ## Work done in this project
 ***